-ACAP (AGC Capacitor)
+6.2.4 ACAP (AGC Capacitor)

 This pin provides the capacitor connection for setting the parameters of the microphone AGC circuit.
 It should have a 4.7 μ F capacitor connected to ground.
 It cannot be left floating.
-This is because the capacitor is also used in the playback mode for the AutoMute circuit.
-This circuit reduces the amount of noise present in the output during quiet pauses.
+This is because the capacitor is also used for the AutoMute circuit.
+This circuit reduces the amount of noises present in the output during quiet pauses.
 Tying this pin to ground gives maximum gain; to V{CCA} gives minimum gain for the AGC amplifier but will cancel the AutoMute function.